Proteomics Core FacilityServices

 - SDS-PAGE gel electrophoresis on gels ranging from 7 to 24 cm.
 Either in 1D or 2D gel electrophoresis.

-- Various staining protocols: Coomassie, silver, fluorescent staining by Sypro Ruby or Flamingo, ProQ-Diamond phosphostain.
+- Various gel staining protocols: Coomassie, silver, fluorescent staining by Sypro Ruby or Flamingo, ProQ-Diamond phosphostain.

 - Laser fluorescence imaging of fluorescently stained gels.

-Protein digestion in gel or in solution, using a variety of proteases (trypsin, LysC, ArgC, chymotrypsin)
+- Protein digestion in-gel or in-solution, using a variety of proteases (trypsin, LysC, chymotrypsin, ArgC).

-- ESI-MS for protein molecular weight determination under denaturing or non-denaturing conditions.
+- LC-MS (C4 reverse phase UPLC) for protein molecular weight determination under denaturing conditions.

 - Identification of phosphorylation and other post-translational modifications.